djalbat/necessary/README.md

 * The `head()` function returns an array containing the first element of its array argument whilst the `tail()` function returns an array containing all but the first element of its array argument.

-* The `back()` function returns an array containing hte last element of its array argument whilst the `front()` function returns an array returning all but the last element of its array argument.
+* The `back()` function returns an array containing the last element of its array argument whilst the `front()` function returns an array returning all but the last element of its array argument.

 * The `push()` function is similar to its native counterpart but will push an array rather than a single element.